Content Map Terms

 - Avoid irritating the area.

-- Leave the area exposed to the air whenever possible.
+- Leave the area exposed to the air whenever you can.

-- Eat a balanced diet and drink plenty of fluids each day.
+Eat a variety of healthy foods like vegetables and fruits, whole grain foods, and protein foods.
+And drink plenty of fluids each day.

 - A mole or coloured skin spot: